-This seminar was taught in summer term 2022 at the University of Vienna.
+This seminar is taught since summer term 2022 at the University of Vienna.

 Inclusive, digital teaching is an essential task for teachers.
 This seminar offers students a chance to approach this task in a playful and creative way.
 To this end, students will learn about design thinking and gamification as learning and teaching strategies.
 Among other things, design thinking allows for a creative, playful examination of complex topics and promotes the collaborative finding of solutions to wicked problems.
 Gamification in a broader sense means using playful elements for learning content.